On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 - Choose Create New Rx

-- Type in the drug in question
+- Enter the drug name

 - Click the magnifying glass icon